Gunmen kill Christian in Egypt's Sinai

 The officials said three masked gunmen carried out the attack and identified the victim as 35-year-old Bassem Attallah.

-They spoke on condition of anonymity because they were not authorised to speak to the media.
+They spoke on condition of anonymity because they were not authorized to speak to the media.

 No group claimed responsibility for the Saturday attack, which bore the hallmarks of Islamic State militants, who are spearheading a yearslong an insurgency in northern Sinai.